Curated idea list

 First move: Start with a tight neighborhood route, provide members a countertop caddy and bucket, collect weekly, and compost via your own site or a partner facility, growing the route density before you expand.

-People search: โ€œhow to start a refill zero waste storeโ€ (3,600)
+People search: โ€œhow to open a zero waste refill storeโ€3,600/mo on Google

 Run a shop (storefront, pop-up, or mobile) where people refill their own containers with soap, cleaners, shampoo, and pantry staples, buying only what they need and skipping single-use plastic.